K-Sato1995/gatsbyBlog/content/posts/Basic-Shell-Commands/index.md

 # Introduction

 I made a list of Linux commands that, I think, are important and frequently used.
 The main purpose of this post is to memorize basic Linux commands and make myself more familiar with other commands I don't often use.
-I would keep adding more commands.
+I would keep adding more commands as the time gose by.

 # Navigating the Filesystem